QUITE why I should feel optimistic after spending some time with this week’s drive — the

 So maybe my intuition about the name Optima is not so far off the mark.
 These are, at present, optimum economic conditions for selling cars.
 In the US — the second largest car market after China — there is every reason to be optimistic about new auto sales.

-According to the Wall Street Journal, US car sales in 2015 “jumped to a record, clearing a peak last reached 15 years ago”.
+Wall Street Journal, US car sales in 2015 “jumped to a record, clearing a peak last reached 15 years ago”.
 American motorists have been buying new because of cheaper fuel, rising employment and low interest rates.

 In the UK car sales have increased for four consecutive years — and though there has been talk of a slowdown that upward trend has shown no sign of abating in the first part of 2016.
 So there is cause for optimism all round as far as our favoured mode of transport is concerned.
 Not so in Europe, where there has been a slowdown, but Britain has benefited from that misfortune, too.